deeppavlov/DeepPavlov/docs/skills/ecommerce_bot_skill.rst

 Usage example
 ^^^^^^^^^^^^^

-To interact with a pretrained eCommerce\_bot model run:
+To interact with a pretrained model run:

 .. code:: bash